bbauska/JS-Basics-Unlock/README.md

 In a regular (non-arrow) function, this is set dynamically when the function is called.
-In the global scope or inside a function not associated with any object, \' this refers to the global object in non-strict mode and is handefined in strict mode.
+In the global scope or inside a function not associated with any object, &#39; this refers to the global object in non-strict mode and is handefined in strict mode.

 ![](./images/image178.jpg){width="15.430272309711286in"
 height="2.563192257217848in"}

-<h3 id="">7.2.2 \"this\" in Methods and Constructors</h3>
+<h3 id="">7.2.2 &quot;this&quot; in Methods and Constructors</h3>

-When a method is called as a property of an object, \' this points to the object the method is called on.
+When a method is called as a property of an object, &#39; this points to the object the method is called on.

 In constructors (functions or classes intended to be used with the new&ast;